-If a person’s vaginal discharge is pinkish-brown, this usually means it contains blood.
-However, this does not always mean there is a serious problem.
+Pinkish-brown vaginal discharge usually means it contains blood.
 Reasons can range from light menstruation to an infection or an ectopic pregnancy.

 Pinkish-brown discharge or spotting is common around the time of a person’s period, but it can also happen at other times because of ovulation, pregnancy, or health problems.
 However, this color of discharge is rarely a cause for concern.